yatskevich/grunt-bower-task/README.md

 Type: `Boolean`
 Default value: `true`

-Whether you want to run bower install task itself (e.g. you might not want to do this each time on CI server)
+Whether you want to run bower install task itself (e.g. you might not want to do this each time on CI server).

 ### options.cleanTargetDir
 Type: `Boolean`
 Default value: `true`

-Will clean target dir before running install
+Will clean target dir before running install.

 ### options.cleanBowerDir
 Type: `Boolean`
 Default value: `true`

-Will remove bower's dir after copy all needed files into target dir
+Will remove bower's dir after copying all needed files into target dir.

 #### options.cleanup
 Type: `boolean`
 Default value: `false`

-If true - will set cleanBowerDir & cleanTargetDir to `true` (simple shortcut)
+If true - will set `cleanBowerDir` & `cleanTargetDir` to `true` (simple shortcut).

 #### options.layout
 Type: `string` or `function`